Minority (Green Day song)

 "Minority" is a song by the American rock band Green Day.
-It was released to radio on August 22, 2000, as the lead single from their sixth studio album, Warning.
-The song remained at No. 1 for five weeks in a row on the Billboard Modern Rock chart in late 2000, making it one of the most successful songs from the band in the 2000s.
+It was serviced to US rock radio on August 29, 2000, as the lead single from their sixth studio album, Warning (2000), and was released commercially in September.
+The song remained at No. 1 for five consecutive weeks on the US Billboard Modern Rock Tracks chart in late 2000 and also peaked at number one on the Billboard Bubbling Under Hot 100 Singles chart.
+Worldwide, the song reached number 18 in the United Kingdom and number 19 in Italy.